The Power of Specialization: Unlocking Productivity and Economic Growth

 - Cross-training: Provide opportunities for workers to develop skills in related areas to enhance versatility and adaptability.

-- Robust communication systems: Implement effective communication channels to facilitate collaboration and coordination between specialized units.
+- reliable communication systems: Implement effective communication channels to help with collaboration and coordination between specialized units.

 - Flexible workforce strategies: Create a workforce that can adapt to changing needs and market demands.